solus-project/budgie-desktop/README.md

 Don't make other users suffer because you failed to follow our established build and release processes.
 Use standard methods, and we all benefit.

+Please note that the **master** branch is the active development branch.
+Note that `master` is ever-changing!
+This means if you provide some form of magical package that builds directly from git master (which you should never do, there is no form of reproducability) - bugs, features, dependencies and issues change with *every build.* You also remove my freedom to break my own branch, so please ensure you use specific *git shas* and test your packages, and then update to the newest commit and freezing there.

 License
 -------